|Parents and Teachers as Allies|

 Empowering teachers and school personnel to make a lasting difference in the lives of their students, NAMI Parents & Teachers As Allies (PTA) opens the door for schools to make a difference.

-Our free, on-site presentation is led by a team consisting of a young adult with a mental health condition, a parent and a person with a teaching backround.
-Our 2-hour program will share how to:
+Our free, on-site presentation is led by a team consisting of a young adult with a mental health condition, a parent and a person with a teaching background.
+Our 1.5-hour program will share how to:

 - Understand the difference between “bad behavior” and symptoms of a mental health condition.

 - Recognize early warning signs.

 - Create a supportive learning environment for all students.